 “Are you scared?”
 Chanel asked.
 “You’re shaking.”

 Victoria knew that she was afraid.
-As the two of them stood on the edge of the bank watching the currents race by, there was an eerie silence.
+As the two of them stood on the water’s edge watching the currents race by, there was an eerie silence.
 Victoria didn’t know why, but she had told Chanel that she wasn’t afraid.

 Chanel’s demeanor morphed into an emptiness disconnected from reality.
 Is this the person who Victoria had known to be Chanel, or was she an illusion?

-“Do you love me?’
+“Do you love me?”
 Chanel questioned.
-She gripped Victoria’s hand tighter as if she dared her to lie.
+She gripped Victoria’s hand tighter as if she dared her to tell a lie.

 “Of course, I love you,” Victoria answered.
 But the grip of Chanel’s hand was different, causing Victoria to wonder if Chanel had become a complete stranger.
 At the moment, Victoria did not fear the river.
 She was more afraid of the entity she perceived to be Chanel.

 “Why would you ask if I loved you?”
 Victoria asked.

 “Because I need to know.”